folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 :align: center
 ```

-In the bottom left corner, there is a toolbar with commands from matplotlib (panning, zooming, returning to default, saving a figure).
+The bottom left corner of the window contains a toolbar with commands from matplotlib (panning, zooming, returning to default, saving a figure).
 Above that are a set of buttons with some custom commands for automatically scaling both axes, auto-scaling just the y-axis, zooming, and panning.
 There are keyboard shortcuts for these commands (arrow keys for panning, 'a' for auto-scaling, 'A' for auto-scaling the y-axis, 'z' for zooming on a selected region, 'i' and 'o' for zooming in and out).

+### The fit points
-**The fit points**: The idea here is to select a relatively small number of 'good' continuum points, and use those to fit a polynomial describing the continuum of the observation.
-These 'good' points are shown as black dots on the plot.
-To find those 'good' points, each order is broken down into a set of consecutive search bins with respect to wavelength.
+We want to select a relatively small number of "good" continuum points which can be used to generate a polynomial fit describing the continuum of the observation.
+These "good" points, which appear as black dots on the plot, are selected within an order and are used to fit a polynomial function for the continuum for that order.
+Ideally, the resulting normalized continuum will be equal to 1.

+To find "good" points, each order is broken down into a set of consecutive search bins with respect to wavelength.
 The bins are equal in width (in velocity).
 In each bin, the highest flux point is selected as being most likely in the continuum (i.e. not in an absorption line).
 However, to deal with noise in the observation, a running average is applied to the spectrum before selecting the highest point in the search bin.
 This averaging helps ensure that the selected highest point in a bin is not highest because of a peak in the noise, but instead highest because of real features in the spectrum.
-Collectively, the black dots within an order are the points that are used to fit a polynomial function for the continuum of that order.
-The goal of this process is selecting black dots representative of the continuum flux so that when we normalize, the continuum is near-uniformly 1.
-In other words, you want a flat line at f = 1 with various spectra lines added onto it.

 ## Normalizing the Individual Orders
 **From here we will refer to the buttons described in the [Introductory Guide](../GetStarted/NormalizingOneSpectrum.md).
 This guide addresses items that need attention in the normalization process.**